-- 1. Do not use a latex paint on WSDOT structures. - 2.
-The Federal Standard color number is intended as a reference for hue, and is not intended as a reference for luster. - All paint and stain shall conform to WSDOT 2010 Standard Specifications Section 9-08.
+- 1. Do not use a latex paint on WSDOT structures. - The Federal Standard color number is intended as a reference for hue, and is not intended as a reference for luster. - All paint and stain shall conform to WSDOT 2010 Standard Specifications Section 9-08.
 See appendix. - 4.
-Galvanized drainage pipes shall not be colored. - 5.
-No additional color on exposed aggregate except when necessary for temporary graffiti control.
+Galvanized drainage pipes shall not be colored. - No additional color on exposed aggregate except when necessary for temporary graffiti control.

-Division Street Exit

-Color A (natural concrete): beams and underside of freeway deck (it may be desirable to paint these areas in the future).
+Color A (natural concrete): beams and underside of freeway deck (it may be desirable to paint these areas an accent color in the future).

-Color B: main panels at undercrossing.